Fermiology and electron-phonon coupling in the 2H and 3R polytypes of NbS$\boldsymbol{_2}$: Results

 However, in the measured Fermi map of 3R-NbS$_2$ (Fig. \ref{fig.2}(g)), the $\Gamma$ and K barrels of the Fermi surface are found to be both significantly smaller compared to the calculations Fig.~\ref{fig.2}(f, $k_x<0$).
 This is consistent with the increased filling of the band in Fig.~\ref{fig.1}(h), and is indicative of a large shift in the chemical potential.
 Instead, the data closely resembles the simulation in Fig.~\ref{fig.2}(f, $k_x>0$) where the Fermi level is set 250 meV above the natural Fermi level of the calculation.
 This implies a significant amount of extra charge in the system; in the calculation, a rigid shift of 250 meV as shown corresponds to 0.483 extra electrons per unit cell.

 The experimental data therefore point toward an important role for the stoichiometry in determining the electronic structure differences between the two polytypes.
 While the 2H phase is reported to exist only as stoichiometric NbS$_2$, the 3R phase is known to host additional Nb interstitials, resulting in a stoichiometry of the form 3R-Nb$_{(1+x)}$S$_2$.
 According to Ref. \cite{Fisher.Inorg.Chemi.1980}, the range of stability of the 3R phase is 0.07 < $x$ < 0.18; consistent with this, energy-dispersive X-ray spectroscopy (EDX) measurements on our 3R samples indicate $x\approx{}$0.13 \cite{EDX}.
 According to Ref. \cite{Meerschaut.Mat.Res.Bull.2001}, interstitial atoms are more favorably incorporated in the 3R phase due to the relatively longer distance between these extra Nb atoms and the in-plane Nb sites.
 Thus, the fact that there exists two polytypes at all is intimately related to the stoichiometry.
 These Nb interstitials act as electron donors, giving an increased overall filling of the $d$ shell of the Nb in the main layers.
 Taking the ratio of the apparent extra electrons in the Fermi surface to $x$, we can estimate that each interstitial Nb donates $\sim$ 3.7 electrons on average.
-The interstitial sites also act as local impurity potentials, explaining the broadening and extra background in the ARPES data in e.g. Fig.~\ref{fig.1}(h), and consistent with the high density of atomic-scale imperfections observed in STM measurements on 3R-Nb$_{(1+x)}$S$_2$ \cite{Machida.PRB.2017}.
+The interstitial sites also act as local impurity potentials, explaining the broadening and extra background in the ARPES data in e.g. Fig.~\ref{fig.1}(h).